- THIRD MILLENNIUM SONG by Elle Smith Fagan

-Robert Louis Stevenson "A Child's Garden of Verses" was my first poet and Shakespeare and My parents had three libraries: one in the den / living-room with books for everyone's eyes - Bible, encyclopedia, classics for young and old.
-A second one in the kitchen for cookbooks; a third in the upstairs hall closet shelf with technical books for professional and private use and a few novels etc. that we children were not really supposed to get at, yet; and both parents had small secret stashes for private medical factoids and romance....we NEVER knew about these and it was never brought up, not even when we were grown.
-But they both passed now, and I am telling - absolutely from pride and fun memory of the two best parents one earth.
+Robert Louis Stevenson "A Child's Garden of Verses" was my first poet and Shakespeare and My parents had three libraries: one in the den / living-room with books for everyone's eyes - Bible, encyclopedia, emergency medial books, and beautiful classics for young and old.
+A second one in the kitchen for cookbooks; a third in the upstairs hall closet shelf with the brains that might be criticized by the casual social view - technical books for professional and private use, " The experts" - Spock, Kinsey , Freud - Business studies and a few novels etc. that we children were not really supposed to get at, yet; and both parents had small secret stashes for private medical factoids and romance....we NEVER knew about these and it was never brought up, not even when we were grown.
+Fun with a flashlight under our covers.

 From teen days: